leecbryant/HomeAssistant-AlarmoKeypad/README.md

 # Alarmo + HomeAssistant MQTT Keypad
-This project is a Node.js application that serves as a modern keypad interface for controlling Alarmo via MQTT while querying HomeAssistant sensors.
+Node.js app that serves as a modern keypad for controlling Alarmo via MQTT while querying HomeAssistant sensors.
 The application is designed to run in a Docker container and provides a user-friendly HTML webpage that can be accessed on a wall mounted iPad or any other device with a web browser.

 ## Sample Keypad
 ![Example of alarmo keypad](images/Sample.png)